-Azerbaijan’s capital Baku in 2012 had the world’s attention when the Eurovision song contest came to town and the millions invested in prettifying Baku has given the Azerbaijanis something to sing about.
+Azerbaijan’s capital Baku in 2012 had the world’s attention when the Eurovision song contest came to town and the millions invested in prettifying Baku have given the Azerbaijanis something to sing about.

 The Eurovision spotlight has since left Baku but this spectacular capital has been left with a more than just a bright sparkle.
 So what can the avid traveller cram into 48 hours in this relatively undiscovered Caucasus gem?